PavineePattanapornchai/Movie-Recommendation-System-using-SVD/README.md

 # Movie Recommendation System using SVD

-A collaborative filtering-based recommendation system built using the MovieLens dataset.
-This system applies Singular Value Decomposition (SVD) for generating personalized movie recommendations.
+This project demonstrates a collaborative filtering-based recommendation system leveraging the MovieLens dataset.
+The system utilizes Singular Value Decomposition (SVD) to generate personalized movie recommendations and is designed for performance, scalability, and maintainability.

 ---

-## 📂 Project Structure
+## Project Structure

 ```
-.
+Movie-Recommendation-SVD
 ├── .github/workflows
 │   └── run_training.yml         # CI/CD pipeline configuration
 ├── data